1synesthesia/osTicket-prereqs/README.md

 <img width="1178" height="706" alt="Screenshot 2026-06-23 020456" src="https://github.com/user-attachments/assets/2c17f223-3a34-439d-9855-cba34a807e14" />
 </p>
 <p>
 Open Internet Information Services Manager as administrator.
-Once open navigate to PHP Manager and clcik register new PHP version.
+Once open navigate to PHP Manager and click register new PHP version.
 The .exe file necessary will be found within your PHP directory on your C: drive.
 After you have registered the PHP simply restart the IIS server at the home page under Actions>Manage Server.
 </p>
 <br />